 The opening story concerns Trigo pulling his nomadic people together, transforming their wandering nature into city dwellers and founding the magnificent city of Trigan.
 This threatens neighbouring lands, and a continuing hallmark of The Trigan Empire is how Trigo is overthrown for short periods and has to regain control of his city.
 He’s a very active ruler, brave, bold and not afraid to get his hands dirty, and the same applies to his brother Brag, and his nephew Janno, who meets his long term friend Keren in the second story.
 Butterworth is creative in undermining Trigo, having him deposed by the Lokans, transformed into a tyrant and having his memory wiped, and his storytelling is refreshing.
 Because The Trigan Empire was serialised two pages at a time, events that would occupy dozens of pages in other strips are glossed over in a single panel, such as Trigo’s marriage, and they lead to interesting, if sometimes abrupt endings to individual stories.
 The downside is Butterworth’s occasional recourse to illogical means of prompting a plot, one being a war caused by a rogue’s insistence on the application of an ancient tit for tat law, but as a collection this remains first rate.

 Around two-thirds of this material was reprinted in Hamlyn’s 1979 Trigan Empire hardcover, but that reproduction was overexposed when photographed from comic pages, so don’t be tempted by cheap copies.
 That said, there has been tinkering with the colour for this edition, but it’s sensitive, not anything you’d know without it being pointed out.
-This also available in a very limited hardback edition as per the alternate cover.
+This also comes as a very limited hardback edition as per the alternate cover.